llimllib/portland-revaluation/README.md

 The `map` directory contains a work-in-progress map of the revaluation data.

+`map2` contains a second cut at the map, available at [https://billmill.org/reassess/](https://billmill.org/reassess/)

 I have the `run.py`/`reval.mjs` split because it seems that any one process running for too long starts to have errors, so I settled on just launching a new process every 15 parcels to keep things moving.
 It's gross but it works(ish).

 For some reason that I cannot understand, neither puppeteer script works in headless mode, so I'm just leaving my spare computer running on the side, popping up all kinds of windows to do the scraping.